lamdu/hypertypes/README.md

 * Pattern match on the witness to handle `Expr`'s specific node types
 * Use the `#>` operator to lift a class constraint of `Expr`'s nodes into scope. `Proxy @c #>` replaces the witness parameter with a constraint `c n`.

-## Understanding `Knot`s
+## Understanding `AHyperType`s

 * We want structures to be parameterized by fix-points
 * Fix-points are parameterized by the structures, too
 * Therefore, structures and their fix-points need to be parameterized by each other
 * This results in infinite types, as the structure is parameterized by something which may be parameterized by the structure itself.

-`multirec` ties this knot by using indices to represent types. `hypertypes` does this by using `DataKinds` and the `Knot` `newtype` which is used for both structures and their fix-points An implication of the two being the same is that the same classes and combinators are re-used for both.
+`multirec` ties this knot by using indices to represent types. `hypertypes` does this by using `DataKinds` and the `AHyperType` `newtype` which is used for both structures and their fix-points An implication of the two being the same is that the same classes and combinators are re-used for both.

 ## What Haskell is this

 `hypertypes` is implemented with GHC and heavily relies on quite a few language extensions:

 * `ConstraintKinds` and `TypeFamilies` are needed for the `KNodesConstraint` type family which lifts a constraint to apply over a value's nodes.
 Type families are also used to encode term's results in type inference.
-* `DataKinds` allows parameterizing types over `Knot`s
+* `DataKinds` allows parameterizing types over `AHyperType`s
 * `DefaultSignatures` is used for default methods that return `Dict`s to avoid undecidable super-classes
 * `DeriveGeneric`, `DerivingVia`, `GeneralizedNewtypeDeriving`, `StandaloneDeriving` and `TemplateHaskell` are used to derive type-class instances
 * `EmptyCase` is needed for instances of leaf nodes